 So the series of pictures I did with the Renderpeople 3D People models is more of a personal free time project, with the attempt of creating painterly and atmospheric images.
 The scenes I used, are totally fictional and don’t belong to a specific architectural design.

-Starting with Composition and Layout
+Create Stunning 3D Artwork starting with Composition and Layout

 When I start a new image, I never follow the approach to imitate bare photo-realism or depict a certain architectural scene just accurately, but rather try to portrait the character and mood of the project.
 For that purpose I always search for a harmonic and balanced composition.
 Every object in an image carries visual weight.
 With a good arrangement you can emphasize the focal point of the scene and lead the viewer’s eye to where you want it to go.
 Lighting and value contrast in the right spot also plays a big role in achieving a pleasant outcome of the image.